BPerezLamarque/HOME/README.md

 ```

+## Running HOME on the empirical application

-## Parameters of the empirical application
+### Parameters of the empirical application

 ```r